canonical/jaas-documentation/how-to/migrate_models.rst

     juju switch <controller-name>
     juju controller-config login-token-refresh-url

-An empty value indicates that a new controller is necessary.
+If the value is empty, the bootstrapping of a new controller with this configuration value is required.

 In order to use models with JAAS, the models must be running on a Juju controller that is properly configured.
 The necessary config values cannot be set after bootstrap time, so any existing models must be migrated to a new controller.